mehmetmertaktas/aerial-cactus-identification/README.md

 * `load_data.py`: Places the data in `Dataloader`s&mdash;PyTorch data iterators.
 * `utilities.py`: Training and testing loops, plotting functions etc.

+To install the dependencies:

+* Using pip: `pip install -r requirements.txt`
+* Using conda: `conda install --file requirements.txt`

 ## Dataset

 The dataset used in this project can be found on [Kaggle](https://www.kaggle.com/c/aerial-cactus-identification/data).
 This dataset contains a large number of 32x32 RGB images of aerial photos of a cactus.
 There are 17500 images in the training test and 4000 in the test set.
 Below is a small selection from the dataset.